a headless ActivityPub server written with Python and fastAPI.

 • Full support for the ActivityPub protocol (actors, activities, inbox, outbox, etc.).

-• Compatible with federated platforms like Akkoma, Mastodon, Misskey and Pleroma
+• Compatible with federated platforms like Akkoma, Mastodon, Loops, Misskey, Pleroma

 • Accesible via API only.